vk-cs/docs-public/docs/en/intro/billing/service-management/corporate/corporate.md

    - Document management format (EDM or paper).
    - Full name and phone number of the contact person.

-## Additional registration of legal entities
+## {heading(Additional registration of legal entities and sole proprietors)[id=additional_registration_of_legal_entities]}

-After [registration](/en/intro/start/account-registration) in VK Cloud, you can go to the project settings and complete the additional registration of the legal entity, specifying your details.
+After [registration](/en/intro/start/account-registration) in VK Cloud, you can go to the project settings and complete the additional registration of the legal entity or the sole proprietor, specifying your details.

 <info>

-Filling in the details in the management console is only available in [region](/en/tools-for-using-services/account/concepts/regions) Moscow and only Russian legal entities.
+Filling in the details in the management console is only available in [region](/en/tools-for-using-services/account/concepts/regions) Moscow and only Russian legal entities and sole proprietors.

 </info>